 If someone with a high conflict personality does kind of admit to being wrong, they will be sure to blame others in the process.
 It’s not their fault that they weren’t right this one time, as someone clearly gave them the wrong information or tricked them into being wrong somehow.

 6. They seem too extreme

 When you tell them that something is not a big deal, it only gets worse.
-They will do everything they think of to emulate how big of a deal it is to them, whether it include yelling, crying or saying hurtful things.
+They will do everything they think of to emulate how big of a deal is to them, whether it includes yelling, crying or saying hurtful things.

 7. Go big or go home

 Go big or go home is a phrase that a high conflict person will take all too seriously.
 When they react to something, they do so dramatically.
 If they don’t win the contest, they may as well have gotten the last place.
 This type of behavior is very difficult to stay sane around, and needless to say, it raises conflict left and right.